Your Invitation to Partner with FWR 2021

-On behalf of the Waste, Recycling Industry Association of Queensland (WRIQ), I take great pleasure in inviting you to partner with the industry for FWR 2018 – Future Waste Resources Convention.
+On behalf of the Waste Recycling Industry Association Queensland (WRIQ), Queensland Farmers’ Federation (QFF), and the Australian Industrial Ecology Network (AIEN) we take great pleasure in inviting you to partner with us for Future Waste Resources 2021

 Chief Executive Officer